-- 1. Conference Delegates are required to have a working knowledge of the Twelve Steps, the Twelve Traditions, the Twelve Concepts of Service and the World Services Conference Charter. - 2.
-Prior to the Conference, the Delegate transmits SR-14 material to his or her Area through Area and District Meetings as well as to individual groups.
+- 1. Conference Delegates are required to have a working knowledge of the World Service Manual, in particular the Twelve Steps, the Twelve Traditions, The Twelve Concepts, the Standing Rules for the C.A.
+WSC, and the Conference Charter. - 2.
+Prior to the Conference, the Delegate transmits SR-14 material to their Area through Area and District Meetings as well as to individual groups.
 It is important that the information about the WSO and WSC be passed on with enthusiasm, encouraging the continued health and growth of C.A. - 3.
 Attend the World Service Conference (WSC) prepared, in order to be able to vote knowledgeably.
 Conference Delegates should be present during all voting times until the end of Conference.
-Every Conference Delegate, after his or her election, will notify the World Service Office (WSO) in order to be placed on the mailing list and to receive all Conference materials, which require several hours of study. - 4.
-After the Conference, the Delegate transmits the information back to his or her Area through Area and District Meetings as well as to individual Groups.
+Every Conference Delegate, after their election, will notify the World Service Office (WSO) in order to be placed on the mailing list and to receive all Conference materials, which require several hours of study. - 4.
+After the Conference, the Delegate transmits the information back to their Area through Area and District Meetings as well as to individual Groups.
 It is important that the information about the WSO and WSC be passed on with enthusiasm, encouraging the continued health and growth of C.A. - 5.
 Delegates shall encourage their Areas to generate funds to help support World Services. - 6.
 Delegates must be prepared to attend District, Area and Regional service meetings.
 They must understand the issues in their Areas to be better able to present them to the Conference. - 7.
 Delegates cooperate with WSO by providing local meeting schedules and local C.A. information numbers. - 8.
 Delegates provide C.A. leadership by helping to solve local problems involving the C.A.
 Traditions.
 In the spirit of this leadership need, it is suggested that, if possible, Delegates and Alternate Delegates not hold any other service commitments at the District or Area level.
 Further, in the spirit of rotation, wherever possible, Delegates should only serve one term and not consecutive terms. - 9.
 Delegates visit Groups in their Districts/Areas and are sensitive to their needs and reactions.
 They should learn how the Groups have reacted to Conference reports.
 Delegates know communication is a two-way street, with information moving in both directions. - 10.
 Delegates serve on a World Service Conference Committee and work closely with Committee members throughout the year.
-It is the Delegate's responsibility to work closely with other members of their WSC committee to ensure that it is in action throughout the year. - 11.
-Delegates keep Alternate Delegates fully informed so that the Alternate can replace the Delegate in an emergency. - 12.
+It is the Delegate's responsibility to work closely with other members of their WSC committee to ensure that it is in action throughout the year.

+- 11. Delegates keep Alternate Delegates fully informed so that the Alternate can replace the Delegate in an emergency. - 12.
 Delegates shall help all newly elected WSC Delegates from their Areas by passing on knowledge of WSC procedures. - 13.
-They are also responsible for contacting the Regional Trustee at least once per quarter to provide the Trustee with Area reports and updates.
+They are also responsible for contacting the Regional Trustee at least once per quarter to provide the Trustee with Area reports and updates. - 14.
+Delegates should ensure that they have been credentialed by their Area Chairperson upon election, but no later than 30 days prior to the WSC, providing their full name, email address, phone number, and the number of votes they carry